FridaWikell/kalmar-stadsmission/README.md

 ### Manual Testing

-In every page at the website has been manually tested.
+Every page at the website has been manually tested.
 Every link in the header, body and footer has been clicked and checked so it valid.
 This has been done at every page in the website.
-The sign up form has been tested by typing in every field, checking the form doesn't allow sending before willing every required field.
+The sign up form has been tested by typing in every field, checking so the form doesn't allow sending before filling every required field.

 The responsivness has been tested in DevTools.
 It has also been tested through visiting the website in two different desktop sizes and one small device (mobile phone).

 ### Bugs

-During the testing some bugs where found.
+During the testing some bugs were found.

 When the HTML validation was done the first time, it was an error which said anchor tags weren't supposed to be in button tags.
 It was changed by changing the code to another solution.
 It didn't get any errors at the next validation.
 This code was changed once again to make the code easier and more accesible for screen readers.